kuzzleio/koncorde/README.md

 ### `normalize`

-Returns a promise resolved if the provided filter are well-formed.
-The resolved object contains the provided filter in its canonical form, along with the corresponding filter unique identifier.
+Returns an object containing the provided filter in its canonical form, along with the corresponding filter unique identifier.

 This method does not modify the internal storage.
 To save a filter, the [store](#store) method must be called afterward.
 If you do not need the filter unique identifier prior to save a filter in the engine, then consider using the all-in-one [register](#register) method instead.